After Your Surgery

 - Any stains or bleeding on dressings should not progress or become larger after 72 hrs.
 If they do then this must be reported.

-- Itching around the wound is normal, but if this is associated with increased redness around the circumference of the dressing then this must be reported as it may be an allergy or infection.
+- Itching around the wound is normal, but if this is associated with increased redness around the circumference of the dressing then this must be reported as it may be an allergy.

 - Redness that tracks from the wound up the limb toward the body and associated with increased pain MUST be reported as this could be infection.

 - Post operative fatigue with activity is normal as your body will use up a lot of energy to heal.
 Rest as needed and modify your expectations.
-It takes 6 weeks for your physiology to normalise after any surgery.
+It takes 6 weeks for your physiology to begin normalizing after surgery.